GSA/service-delivery/team/engineers.md

 - Number of hours per week you worked (if part time)

 To qualify for this role, you must have one year of specialized experience.
 Specialized experience is:
-1. Experience developing or architecting complex modern web applications, backend services, or cloud infrastructure using approaches or tools such as test-driven development, continuous integration & deployment, modern version control systems such as github or gitlab, or dependency management tools
+1. Experience developing or architecting complex modern web applications, backend services, or cloud infrastructure using approaches or tools such as test-driven development, continuous integration & deployment, modern version control systems such as github or gitlab, or dependency management tools.
 2. Experience with iterative or agile development methodologies.
 3. Experience with building alignment with stakeholders.